 add_filter('rest_enabled', '_return_false'); add_filter('rest_jsonp_enabled', '_return_false');

-The REST API is enabled, but it breaks, or the reply is broken?
+The REST API is enabled, but it breaks (broken reply)

-The reply might be broken.
-That means either an error has happened on the server side, or that the server rejected that request.
+It means that either an error has happened on the server side, or that the server rejected that request.

 - To knows if it’s an error, check this: The PHP Error Logs.